dwarvesf/kubewise-operator/README.md

 - A container registry account (e.g., Docker Hub) to store the operator image

 Optional:
-- Discord webhook URL (for notifications)
+- Discord webhook URL and bot token (for notifications)

 ### Development Environment Setup
 1. Install Go, Docker, kubectl, and kustomize using the links provided above.